The Grand Babylon Hotel: Reception

 London-based literature review periodical The Academy had an unsigned review that called the novel a "very amusing story of the feuilleton type".
 Review had also said that novel was "excellent in the mingling of farce and characterization."

 An unsigned review in The Times Literary Supplement notes that Grand Babylon follows a type of subgenre that Anthony Hope had begun with The Prisoner of Zenda and praised Bennett's ability to keep readers interest from the first page to the last.

-Film and Radio adaptations
+Film, radio and stage adaptations

 In 1916 the novel was adapted into a British film The Grand Babylon Hotel directed by Frank Wilson.
 In 1920 the title was used by the German filmmaker E.A.
 Dupont for his thriller The Grand Babylon Hotel.
 Dupont and Bennett later worked together on the 1929 film Piccadilly.

 Chris Harrald adapted the novel for BBC Radio 4 in 2009 in 2 parts with John Sessions as Theodore Racksole and Matti Houghton as Nella Racksole, Stephen Critchlow as Prince Eugen, Fenella Woolgar as Miss Spencer and Joe Kloska as Aribert.

 Xavier Mauméjean adapted Lise Capitan's French language translation for Radio France Culture (Samedi Noir programme).